nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. NUS student requests to find tasks whose description matches the keyword inputted partially or fully.
-2. MODPRO show the list of tasks whose description matches the keyword partially or fully, and display a message to state how many tasks(that match the keyword) are listed.
+2. MODPRO show the list of tasks whose description matches the keyword partially or fully, and display a message to state the number of tasks(which match the keyword) that are listed.

    Use case ends.